Columbus Offenses Against Justice Attorneys

 - Obstructing Official Business or Justice §2921.31, §2921.32 – It is unlawful, when you do not have the privilege to do so and when you have the intention of preventing, obstructing, or delaying the performance by a public official in an authorized act, to take any action that hampers or impedes a public official in their performance of their lawful duties.
 If you are found to have obstructed a public official in their official capacity, then you may face a second-degree misdemeanor.
 If your actions created a risk of harm to any person, the offense is a fifth-degree felony.
 Additionally, Ohio law states that no one, with the purpose to hinder the discovery, apprehension, prosecution, conviction, or punishment of a person for a crime, shall harbor or conceal the offender, provide the offender with money, transportation, a weapon, or disguise, communicate false information to other people, destroy or conceal physical evidence, or use force or threats to prevent another person from discovering your actions.
 If the crime the offender committed was a misdemeanor, then you will face the same level of misdemeanor offense.
 If the offender committed a felony, then you may face at least a fifth-degree felony.
 However, if the offender killed one or more people, and you obstructed justice, you could be charged with a second- or first-degree felony.
 If you are accused of obstructing justice or official business in any way, do not hesitate to contact us today.
 Our criminal defense attorneys have experience handling crimes against peace officers.

-- Resisting Arrest §2921.33 -it is illegal to recklessly or by force resist or interfere with the lawful arrest, whether it your arrest or the arrest of another person.
+- Resisting Arrest §2921.33 -It is illegal to recklessly or by force resist or interfere with the lawful arrest, whether it is your arrest or the arrest of another person.
 It is also illegal to resist or interfere with an arrest and cause physical harm to a law enforcement officer, brandish a deadly weapon, or recklessly cause physical harm to an officer by means of a deadly weapon.
 Depending on the circumstances, this offense may be a second- or first-degree misdemeanor or a fourth-degree felony.
 If you are charged with resisting arrest or harming a police officer during the course of an arrest, contact our attorneys at Luftman, Heck & Associates.
 We handle crimes against police officers.

 - Obstructing a Search §4301.66 – Ohio law states no one shall hinder or obstruct any officer of the law, agent of public safety, or employee of liquor control from making an inspection or search of any place, other than a bona fide residence, where alcohol is kept, sold, or given away.
-If you are accused of obstructing any other kind of search, such as a lawful search of a home or vehicle, then you may be charged with obstructing justice or business.
+If you are accused of obstructing any other kind of search, such as a lawful search of a home or vehicle, then you may be charged with obstructing justice or obstructing official business.

 - Providing False Information §4513.361 – When you are stopped by a law enforcement officer who is going to issue you a traffic ticket or complaint, you cannot knowingly present, display, or communicate a false name, social security number, or date of birth.
 If you lie to a police officer about your personal identifying information, then you can be charged with a first-degree misdemeanor.
 If you are not only facing a ticket or traffic offense, but are also in trouble for not providing correct information at the time of the stop, call our crimes against justice attorneys today.